anonbnr/automated-frontend-testing-static-analyzer/README.md

-# Static Analyzer for Frontend Automation Framework
+# Static Analyzer for Automated Frontent Testing Framework
 ## Overview
-The Static Analyzer is a key component of the **Frontend Automation Framework**, designed to perform **static code analysis** on Angular applications.
-It generates a **Navigation Graph**, which maps the structure of the application, including its routes, components, and interactive widgets.
-This Navigation Graph serves as the foundation for automated test scenario generation, enabling precise and efficient frontend testing.
+The Static Analyzer is a core component of the **Frontend Automation Framework**, designed to perform **static code analysis** on Angular applications.
+It generates a **Navigation Graph** that maps the application's structure, including its routes, components, and interactive widgets.
+This graph serves as the foundation for automated test scenario generation, enabling precise and efficient frontend testing.

 ## Features
-- **Route Analysis**: Extracts routes from Angular's `RouterModule` configuration, including paths, associated components, and redirects.
+1. **Route Analysis**: Extracts Angular routing configurations, including paths, components, and redirects.
-- **Template Analysis**: Identifies interactive widgets (e.g., buttons, forms) and event bindings from Angular templates.
+2. **Template Analysis**: Identifies interactive widgets (e.g., buttons, forms) and their event bindings from Angular templates.
-- **Logic Analysis**: Parses TypeScript files to extract navigation logic (e.g., calls to `router.navigate`).
+3. **Logic Analysis**: Analyzes TypeScript files to extract navigation logic, such as calls to router.navigate and service interactions.
-- **Navigation Graph Builder**: Constructs a graph representation of the application's structure, including:
+4. **Navigation Graph Builder**: Constructs a graph representation of the application's structure, including:
    - **Nodes**: Routes, components, widgets
-  - **Transitions**: Navigation events, router links, redirects
+   - **Transitions**: Navigation events, router links, redirects, and backend calls.
+5. **Event Handling Models**:
+   - **EventContext**: Captures details of events, including their handlers and associated calls.
+   - **WidgetEventMap**: Maps widgets to events and transitions, providing deeper insights into event-driven navigation.
-- **Modular Design**: Highly modular and extensible structure for ease of maintenance and scalability.
+6. **Modular Design**: Highly modular and extensible structure for scalability and ease of maintenance.

 ## Project Structure
 ```plaintext